Last update: September 2021

 Privacy and data protection are really important for Democratic Society.
 As such, we are committed to explaining very clearly how we will use any personal data we hold about you.

 We have set out how we will collect and use personal data below.
-However if you have any concerns or question please contact Mel Stevens, our Data Protection Officer, and we’ll respond as soon as we can – and certainly within a month.
-You can contact Mel via email at email@example.com, or via post at: Democratic Society, Federation House, 2 Federation Street, Manchester, M4 4BF.
+However if you have any concerns or question please contact our Data Protection Officer, and we’ll respond as soon as we can – and certainly within a month.
+You can contact us via email at email@example.com, or post at:

-In short, we don’t sell your data and will only share your data as outlined below, other than when required to by law.
-We only collect data to deliver the work we are funded to do so, to understand how to improve our websites and newsletter, to support our membership activities, and to support our business development.
+The summary our policy, we don’t sell your data and will only share your data as outlined below, other than when required to by law.
+We only collect data to deliver the work we are funded to do so, to understand how to improve our websites and newsletter, to support our membership activities and democratic participation, and to support the further development of our work.
 Where we can, we will seek your consent before processing and collecting your data.

 What data we collect and how we use it